vasilNnikolov/meteor_tracker/README.md

 #### Flower pattern

 A central star is picked.
 For it the $k \approx 10$ brightest stars in the FOV are found, and we take note of the distance between the central star and each of these stars, as well as the angle between adjacent lines connecting the central star with the outer ones.
 We number the stars in the flower pattern with indexes $[1..k]$, where the star of index $1$ in the flower pattern is the first one, rotating anti-clockwise, after the $x$ axis of the "camera", as described in the [sky coordinate system](#sky-coordinate-system) section.
 Let the distances to the $i$-th brightest star be $r_i, i \in [1..k]$, and let the angular separation between stars $i$ and $i+1$ be $\delta_i$.
 The star with index $1$ from the outer ones is picked as the first past the $x$ axis, rotating counter-clockwise.
 Then in the database of stars we will store the fourier series of $r(i) = r_i$ and $\delta(i) = \delta_i$.
 These are invariant under translation, and under rotation the functions $r'(i) = r(i - \tau)$, and $\delta'(i) = \delta(i - \tau)$.
 The variable \tau can be found using phase correlation for both $r'(i)$ and $\delta'(i)$.
 The best match is selected, and from it the rotation matrix is computed.

-### Database

-The database is fixed for a given FOV of the camera and a given number of stars to detect $k$.
-The database is a .csv file of $2N$ rows.
-Row $2i$ is the DFT coeffs for the function $r(j), j \in [1, k]$ for the star $i$, and row $2i+1$ is the coeffs for $\delta(j), j \in [1, k]$.
-Each row will have $2k$ comma separated values, coming in pairs of real, imaginary parts of the complex coefficient.
-The first two rows of the file are the number $k$ and the FOV in radians.
-In the main program, on startup the file is loaded or generated if it does not exist, and is then used in the matching process.

 ## Meteor detection